8medom/SigFitTest/README.md

 ### Practical points:
 * To run a fitting tool, the tool needs to be installed first following the instructions that come with that tool.
-* To find the available cancer types, see the directory `cosmic tissue data`.
+* To find the cancer types for which empirical signature activities are available, see the directory `cosmic tissue data`.
 * Several important variables are set in the file `MS_config.py` in the directory `code`:
   * `tool` (tool that will be run and evaluated),
   * `N_samples` (how many synthetic samples there are in each cohort; default: 100),